 Next: It may surprise you to hear that this actor has been sexually assaulted.

-So many women have spoken up in the last week in support of one another and to share their own stories, both in and out of Hollywood.
+So many women have spoken up in support of one another and to share their own stories, both in and out of Hollywood.
 For the most part, men’s voices have been noticeably absent, though some have shared their outrage at sexual harassment culture.

 But one male celebrity took it a step further: Terry Crews, a football player-turned-actor, took to Twitter to tell the story of how he was sexually assaulted on a red carpet.
 His unique story opened up the conversation in regards to how men are also victims, and how these inappropriate actions are often more about power than anything else.